 I look back with a lot of pity on my twelve-year-old self.
 If only she knew how bad it was about to get.

-AN EDGAR AWARDS 2020 NOMINEE
+AN EDGAR AWARDS 2020 WINNER

 In this powerful true crime memoir, an award-winning identity theft expert tells the shocking story of the duplicity and betrayal that inspired her career and nearly destroyed her family.